Raymondville Independent School District

 Raymondville Independent School District is a public school district based in Raymondville, Texas, United States.

 In addition to Raymondville, the district serves the census-designated places of Ranchette Estates and Los Angeles Subdivision.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

+In 2026, 97.6% of the population enrolled at RISD was Hispanic, They had a teacher to student ratio of 14 to 1.
+56% of high school students tested at or above the proficient level for reading, and 64% tested at or above that level for math.
+In middle school, 54% were at or above proficient, and 49% were at or above for math.

 History

 Previously RISD took high school students from the Lasara Independent School District.
 Lasara ISD eventually received a high school, with 2011 being the year of the first graduation.